 Three (3) Attempts of a Course (Engineering) (for students admitted to BEng Fall 2021 and after)

-If, after three attempts, the student has not achieved in any of the three attempts the minimum grade required to continue in the program, or, if on the third attempt of a course the student does not achieve a passing grade, the student must leave the degree with the status Continue in Alternate or Dismissed from Program.”
+If on the third attempt of a course the student does not achieve a passing grade, the student cannot meet the requirements to graduate (see the Bachelor of Engineering regulations) and must leave the degree with the status Continue in Alternate (CA) or Dismissed from Program (DP).”

 Eight (8) Year Time Limit Rule in Engineering

 Yes, there is a deadline by which you are expected to graduate!
 This is outlined in the Engineering Program Regulations:

 “The Bachelor of Engineering degree must be completed within eight calendar years (24 consecutive academic Fall-Winter-Summer terms) of initial registration.
 Students who do not complete their program requirements within this limit will be given the status Continue in Alternate.”

 Taking a Term (or More) off from Studies

 We understand that students may need to take a term (or more) off for various reasons.
 As such, it’s important to note the University Regulation 3.1.3 Absence from the University which states: